Amylz07/Chaos-Synchronization-Research/README.md

 ## Information
 Instructor: Professor Arjendu K. Pattanayak, https://people.carleton.edu/~arjendu/, https://www.linkedin.com/in/arjendu-k-pattanayak-0686499/.<br />
 Professor Arjendu was my instructor during my 2022 Pioneer spring-through-summer research on Non-Linear Dynamics and Chaos.
 I contacted him after Pioneer program and continued to do research with him until now.<br />
 During the research, I did all the coding parts by myself.
 The route of exploration was mainly based on my own interest.
-Professor Arjendu and I usually meet once a week, and during the meeting, he would give me guidance on general directions and advice on possible details to dig into.
+Professor Arjendu and I usually meet once a week, and during the meeting, he gives me guidance on general directions and advice on possible details to dig into.
 ## Detailed Research Progress
 ### Phase 1: Pre-reading and learning (Sep.
 22 - Oct.
 12, 2022)
 For codes, see Phase 1 folder.<br />